stennety/mywebsite/_posts/2016-05-18-semantically-integrated-css.md

 description: A personal example using ARIA state roles to progressively enhance and style an interactive element
 date: 2016-05-18
 source:
-tags: [css, semantics, framework, theory, personal]
+tags: [css, semantics, framework, theory, personal, pickedpost]
 syndicated: ['https://codepen.io/plfstr/post/semantically-integrated-css']
 ---
 A recent A List Apart article [Meaningful CSS: Style Like You Mean It](http://alistapart.com/article/meaningful-css-style-like-you-mean-it), by Tim Baxter has caused a lot of furious posts in the frontend community.
 Personally, I think the subtext of the article is a response to class-happy and div-tastic reinvention of the wheel using non-semantic markup, rather than a call to abandon current CSS approaches that its been taken as.